Photos by AHMED AL JAABRI

 Ahmed, however, wants to remind travellers about a few things when roaming around the island.

 “A lot of visitors come to the island without proper information on what they can find here.
 Most of the business establishments can only be found near the port.
 The whole island can take about four to five hours to drive around, and this accumulation of business establishments in one location can be a challenge,” he said.

 “Make sure you bring enough provisions.
 If you are planning to stay for two or three days of camping.
 Make sure that your food supply last that long.
 You have an option though of buying freshly caught seafood from the fishermen if you are lucky to find them on the shores,” he said.

-A haven of different
+A haven for different water activities

 Ferries are the best mode of transport to get to the island.
 It’s not surprising that daily trips include boats, jetskis and other water activity toys being transported almost weekly.

 As of today, kiteboarding has almost become a year-long activity for tourists as kiteboarding enthusiasts said that the island enjoys a steady 20 to 45 knots of wind happening almost day and night.